sbanati/note-flow/README.md

 * https://dev.to/envoy_/150-badges-for-github-pnk#skills (for badges)
 * https://www.flaticon.com/free-icon/weather-app_4052984 (for logo)
 * https://github.com/othneildrew/Best-README-Template (best readme template, given to me by the Grader from challenge 1!😊)
-* https://github.com/sbanati/CodeQuizPro (used my previous project to remember the localStorage functionality)
 * Used the Expert Learning Assistant when I was stuck
-* My TA Sachin helped me talk through the workflow of the project
+* My TA Sachin helped me with the setting up my routes